SFOEWD/data-academy-intro-to-r/README.md

     `intl_airports`.

 20. In a single pipeline, select `sched_arr_time`, `arr_delay`, `dest`
-    from `flights`, left join `intl_airports` using `dest` as the ‘key’, and then count the airport names.
+    from `flights`, inner join `intl_airports` using `dest` as the ‘key’, and then count the airport names.
 Sort the output.
+Then use a left join instead of an inner join.
+What’s different?
+And why is it different?

 21. A pattern we haven’t seen yet is `group_by()` followed by `mutate()`.
 Compare the two outputs below: